A Non-Metric Approach to Space, Time and Gravitation: The dynamical problem

-What is measured by means of distant orbiters is not the ``bare'' mass $M_t$ itself but rather the combination $M_tG$.
-We have, however, {\em defined} $G$ to be a constant.
-And as might be expected, it turns out that the variation of $M_tG$ with $t$ as inferred from equation (33) is exactly that found directly from the formal variation of the active mass $M_t$ with $t$ by using equation (4).
-This means that the dynamically measured mass increase should not be taken as an indication of actual particle creation but that the general dynamically measured mass scale should be taken to change via a linear increase of $M_t$ with $t$, and that this is directly reflected in the gravitational field of the source.
-That is, measured in atomic units, active mass increases linearly with epoch.
+What is measured by means of distant orbiters is not the ``bare'' mass $M^{\rm (EM)}_t+M^{\rm (MA)}_t$ itself, but rather the combination $M^{\rm (EM)}_tG^{\rm B}+M^{\rm (MA)}_tG^{\rm S}$.
+We have, however, {\em defined} $G^{\rm B}$ and $G^{\rm S}$ to be constants.
+It turns out that the variation of $M^{\rm (EM)}_tG^{\rm B}+M^{\rm (MA)}_tG^{\rm S}$ with time as inferred from equation (33) is a linear increase with $t$, i.e., identical to the formal variation of the active material mass $M^{\rm (MA)}_t$ with $t$.
+But since the formal variation of the active electromagnetic mass $M^{\rm (EM)}_t$ goes as $t^2$, to be consistent with the metrically static condition, there must be a net loss proportional to $t^{-1}$ of photon energy.
+Such a loss is an effect of the cosmic expansion on the electromagnetic field (i.e., a ``cosmic redshift''), provided that the size of the gravitational source expands according to the Hubble law.
+All this means that the dynamically measured mass increase should not be taken as an indication of actual particle creation, but that the general dynamically measured mass scale for material sources should change via a linear increase of $M^{\rm (MA)}_t$ with $t$.
+Also, the combination of cosmic redshift and formal increase of photon energy yields a linear increase of $M^{\rm (EM)}_t$ with $t$, although the source experiences a net loss of photon energy (net energy transfer between material particles and photons is assumed to be negligible).

-The dynamical measurement of the mass of the central object by means of distant orbiters does not represent a local test experiment.
-Nevertheless the dynamically measured mass increase thus found is just as ``real" as the expansion in the sense that neither should be neglected on extended scales.
-This must be so since in quasi-metric relativity, the global scale increase and the dynamically measured mass increase are two different aspects of the same basic phenomenon.
+The dynamical measurement of the mass of the central object, by means of distant orbiters, does not represent a local test experiment.
+Nevertheless, the dynamically measured mass increase thus found, is just as ``real" as the expansion in the sense that neither should be neglected for extended scales.
+This must be so, since in quasi-metric relativity, the global scale increase and the dynamically measured mass increase are two different aspects of the same basic phenomenon.

-We finish this article by exploring which kinds of free-fall orbits we get from equation (33) and the equations of motion.
+We finish this chapter by exploring which kinds of free-fall orbits we get from equation (33) and the equations of motion.
 We also discuss observable consequences thereof.